Mazatlán News and Current Events

 Part of the huge Organización Editorial Mexicana -- the largest print media company in Mexico and the largest newspaper publisher in Latin America -- El Sol de Mazatlan benefits from the deep reporting resources of its parent company.

-El Sol de Mazatlan covers much more than Mazatlan news, with sections devoted to pretty much any Mexican or international area of interest.
+El Sol de Mazatlan covers much more than the latest local Mazatlan news stories, with sections devoted to pretty much any Mexican or international area of interest.

-Noroeste is a major source of news about Mazatlan.
+Noroeste is a major source of breaking local news about Mazatlan.

-Owned by Grupo Noroeste -- a Sinaloa-based media group -- Noroeste is strongly focused on coverage of news events occuring throughout Sinaloa State, not just Mazatlan.
+Owned by Grupo Noroeste -- a Sinaloa-based media group -- Noroeste is strongly focused on broad coverage of current news events occuring throughout Sinaloa State, not just Mazatlan.

 Founded in Culiacan in 1973, Noroeste prides itself on being an informative news source that presents independent and accurate information.